-A warming Arctic means new opportunities and challenges for mineral exploration and development onshore.
-Receding glaciers expose previously ice-covered land that could host economic mineral deposits that were previously undetectable and unmineable below the ice.
-Longer summers would also extend exploration seasons for areas that are not currently ice-covered but are only accessible for ground surveys during the warmer months.
-In some parts of the Arctic, such as Baffin Island, Canada, less sea ice allows ships to transport heavy equipment to remote locations, and to convey ore from mines to the market further south.
-Some railway and mining operators are considering developing railroads and other infrastructure to transport ore year-round.248 As with onshore oil and gas development, however, mining infrastructure that depends on footings sunk into permafrost could become unstable if the permafrost melts in response to warmer temperatures.249 Also, as with oil and gas development, mineral deposits that may be technically recoverable with current technology may not be economically profitable.
+Longer summers also would extend exploration seasons for areas that are not currently ice-covered, but are only accessible for ground surveys during the warmer months.
+In some parts of the Arctic, less sea ice allows ships to transport heavy equipment to remote locations, and to convey ore from mines to the market further south.
+Some railway and mining operators are considering developing railroads and other infrastructure to transport ore year-round.
+As with onshore oil and gas development, however, mining infrastructure that depends on footings sunk into permafrost could become unstable if the permafrost melts in response to warmer temperatures.
+Also, mineral deposits that may be technically recoverable with current technology may not be economically profitable.

 Some industry commentators suggest that mining might offer better long-term economic development opportunities compared to oil and gas development because of a larger permanent workforce and project lifetimes of several decades.
 Similar to oil and gas, however, industry observers note that uncertainties and knowledge gaps exist in the understanding of environmental change in the Arctic, and how to deal with the risks associated with significant Arctic industrial activity.
-Arctic industrial activity.

 One important part of the current infrastructure in the Arctic that supports oil, gas, and mineral development is the construction and use of ice roads-built and used during the winter, but not passable during the warmer months.
-Warmer temperatures are shortening the ice road transport
+Warmer temperatures are shortening the ice road transport seasons and creating transportation challenges.
+For example, the opening date for tundra roads in northern Alaska usually occurred in early November prior to 1991 and has shifted to January in recent years.